Smoothie with oats (1 serving(s))

 How to consume Smoothie with oats without glucose spikes

-Reduce the overall amount of oats and fruit in your smoothie to control the total carbohydrate intake.
+Reduce the amount of oats in your smoothie to minimize the carbohydrate load.

 Discover